neopragma/dnmusic/why-take-private-lessons.md

 # Why take private lessons?

 Some of the following will come across as if I'm trying to talk you out of taking lessons.
 That might seem strange, since I'm selling my services as a teacher.
 Yes, I enjoy teaching and yes, I could use the money, but I also want to be useful.
 I don't want to go through the motions just for a couple of bucks.
+I don't want to waste your time, either.

 If private lessons can help you, then great: let's talk.
 But you might not need them.
 So, let us reason together.